phesketh-igtp/HuGTiP-SARS-CoV-2.nf/README.md

 A comprehensive Nextflow DSL2 pipeline for SARS-CoV-2 genomic surveillance using Oxford Nanopore Technologies (ONT) sequencing data.

 >This workflow was developed when the EPI2ME-lab ARTIC workflow was deprecated.
-It currently functions for internal use, but it is not yet ready for external release.
+It currently functions for internal use, but it is not yet ready for external release without modification on the users system.
 Several issues should be noted by potential users:
+>
 > **Known Installation Issues**
 > - Nextflow Conda environment build failures
 >   - proovframe may fail to install automatically.
 The Conda environment created by Nextflow must be manually activated, and proovframe installed manually.
 >   - The ARTIC component requires its models to be downloaded manually.
 This can be done with the command XXXXX, but only after activating the relevant Conda environment.
+>
 > **Limitations**
 > - Currently, only a single primer scheme is supported.